 Scholars in the field distinguished Modern Art as a specific style that did align with a specific time-period.
 In contrast, the contemporary style continues to progress as over time, which adds to the wide variety of approaches and outcomes."
 (IESA - International studies in history and business of art & culture, 2019).

 Video: Introduction to Contemporary art.
 (Khan Academy, 2019).

 Visual arts range from aesthetic purposes to utilitarian purposes and therefore distinguish between the terms artist and artisan.
 An artisan is one who gives attention to the utilitarian purposes of art.
 In the mid-1800s, art schools began to open to separate these forms of art from more utilitarian media.
 This separation continued until the late 20th century.

-As a form of realism expression, CA is a straightforward approach to represent certain thoughts and ideas.
-They are literate in concepts of modern art but instead work in a more traditional form.
+As a form of realism expression, CA - Contemporary Art, is a straightforward approach to represent certain thoughts and ideas.
+They are literate in concepts of: Art modern, but instead work in a more traditional form.
+It can be described as a certain artistic style of movement that started in the 19th century and lasted up to the 1970s.
+Many historians in the art field of study, tend to agree on some things.
+One of the core things they agree about is that fine art actually shares some overlap of time with the contemporary movement.
 "Contemporary" means, “art that has been and continues to be created during our lifetimes.”